Armida Siguion-Reyna: Early life and education

 Armida Siguion-Reyna was born as Armida Liwanag Ponce Enrile on November 4, 1930, in Malabon, the daughter of Alfonso Ponce Enrile, her Spanish mestizo father who was a lawyer and regional politician, and Purita Liwanag, her mother who was one of the early graduates of the University of the Philippines College of Music.
 Siguion-Reyna spent her childhood with her parents and siblings in their house in Malabon.
 She studied at the Far Eastern University and Philippine Women's University, which are both in Manila.
 She also studied at the United States for her high school and college education.
 She completed high school at Academy of St. Joseph in New York, although, she did not finish her college studies at the Georgian Court University in New Jersey after being broken-hearted.

-She was 18 years old when she and her sister, artist Irma Potenciano, met their half-brother Juan Ponce Enrile.
+Her sister is artist Irma Potenciano, while her half-brother is politician Juan Ponce Enrile.